William Banting: Letter on Corpulence, Addressed to the Public

 His own diet was four meals per day, consisting of meat, greens, fruits, and dry wine.
 The emphasis was on avoiding sugar, saccharine matter, starch, beer, milk and butter.
 Banting's pamphlet was popular for years to come, and would be used as a model for modern diets.
 Initially, he published the booklet at his personal expense.
 The self-published edition was so popular that he determined to sell it to the general public.
-Despite the success of the booklet, Banting opted to forego profits from the self-published versions, instead donating the profits to charity.
+Despite the success of the booklet, Banting opted to forgo profits from the self-published versions, instead donating the profits to charity.

 The third and later editions were published by Harrison, London.
 Banting's booklet remains in print as of 2007, and is still available on-line.

 "Banting" as a verb

 The popularity of the pamphlet mentioned above was such that the questions "Do you bant?" or "Are you banting?", still occasionally in use today, refer to his method, and sometimes even to dieting in general.
-In Swedish, "banta" is still the main verb for "being on a diet".
+In Swedish, "banta" is still the main verb for "being on a (weight loss) diet" and "bantning" the corresponding noun.
 Scientist Tim Noakes popularised Banting in South Africa when he named his high-fat, low-carbohydrate diet after Banting.